maxpoletaev/pg_migrate.sh/README.md

  * `POSTGRES_DB`

 Migration files are located in the [`migrations`](/migrations/) directory.
 Each migration is a plain SQL file which is sequentially executed by the script.

-The filename must follow the following template: `0001_name.sql`.
+The filename must follow the template: `0001_name.sql` where `0001` is the schema version (an integer, leading zeros can be used to enforce the proper file order in your IDE) and the `name` is actually, any name that makes sense.

 Migrations are not wrapped in transactions by default, you should take care of it by using `BEGIN` and `COMMIT` statements if needed.